pippim/pippim.github.io/programs.md

 <div class="fade-in">
 <hr />

-*<- Move mouse over image to see how alarm looks when it sounds.
-Click on image to open Tim-ta app.*
+&#10229; <i>Move mouse over image to see how alarm looks when it sounds.
+Click on image to open Tim-ta app.</i>

 <hr />
 </div>